-Immunocompetent patients MUST have an infiltrate on chest radiograph to meet diagnostic criteria for pneumonia.

-- Sputum and blood cultures should be sent on all patients admitted to the hospital BEFORE initiating antibiotics, however... - Therapy should not be delayed if a sputum culture cannot be obtained. - The Legionella urine antigen is the test of choice for diagnosing legionella infection.
-However, this test detects only L. pneumophila serogroup 1, which is responsible for ~70% of infections.
-The turnaround time is ~24 hours (48 hours on the weekends). - HIV test should be obtained in all patients, but especially if age < 55, severe CAP, homeless, or other epidemiologic risk factors.
+- Immunocompetent patients MUST have an infiltrate on chest radiograph to meet diagnostic criteria for pneumonia. - Sputum and blood cultures should be sent on all patients admitted to the hospital BEFORE antibiotics are given. - Therapy should not be delayed if a sputum culture cannot be obtained. - The Legionella urine antigen is the test of choice for diagnosing legionella infection.
+However, this test detects only L. pneumophila serogroup 1, which is responsible for ~70-80% of infections.
+The test is sent to a referral laboratory with ~6 day turn-around time. - HIV test in all patients, but especially if age < 55, severe CAP, homeless, or other risk factors.

 Indication Blood Culture Sputum Culture Legionella Urinary Antigen Other

-ICU admission X X X Xa
+ICU admission X Х X Xa

-Cavitary infiltrates X X X Xb
+Cavitary infiltrates X Х X Xp

 Active alcoholic X Х Х

+Asplenia Х

-Travel within 2 weeks prior X Х Xc
+Travel within 2 weeks prior X Xc

-Positive Legionella urinary antigen result Xa NA
+Positive Legionella urinary antigen result X d NA

 Pleural effusion X X Х Xe

-^aEndotracheal aspirate or bronchoalveolar lavage if intubated.
+aEndotracheal aspirate or bronchoalveolar lavage if intubated.